puluosite/techblog/c++memory_bugs.md

 Then we will have a bad memory issue.
 During insertion, `vec_A` will resize, and copy constructor will called to move existing elements in vec.
 Then some As' ~_iptr~ are **already freed**!!!!

+So if we have `unique_ptr` then there is no issue.

 Need to add copy constructor:
 ```c++
 A(const A& a) { _iptr = new int(*(a._iptr); }